marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ![Expected firmware display under device menu for post-Aug 2018 RileyLink](img/rl-firmware.jpg){width="350"}
 {align="center"}

-With RileyLink, the firmware displayed should match or be a higher version number than what is shown in the figure below, e.g., `subg_rfspy 2.2/ble_rfspy 2.0`.
+With RileyLink, the firmware displayed should match or be a higher version number than what is shown in the figure above, e.g., `subg_rfspy 2.2/ble_rfspy 2.0`.
 (If you are running with a very old RileyLink from pre-Aug 2018, it might be a lower number.)
 Check it when the radio-link is working well and make a note of what it says.
 If you're having Red Loops, you might want to check firmware and connected state.
 Make sure, after power cycling your radio-link, that the correct firmware is displayed.
 If several power cycles do not help, contact the manufacturer for assistance.

 ## RileyLink Questions